thaipduong/ROS_Multidrone/README.md

-# ROS_Multidrone Controller - Ubuntu 18.04
+# ROS_Multidrone Controller
 This is a ROS package for use in developing multi-quadcopter applications.
-It is capable of generating multiple flight controller instances, which can be simulated using SITL in Gazebo (master or michael-vel branches) or run on hardware (hardware branch).
+It is capable of generating multiple PX4 flight controller instances, which can be simulated using SITL in Gazebo (master or michael-vel branches) or run on hardware (hardware branch).
 Below are instructions for setting this up as well as running the modules.

+Tested for:
+- Ubuntu 18.04
+- ROS Melodic
+- Gazebo 9
+- PX4 1.10
 _________________________________________________________________

 ## First time setup: